 Arranging & Cropping on the Timeline

 You can skip this section if you just want to add some effects to your audio file.

-When you opened your audio file, you probably came across a pretty hard to miss notification about having content on the Timeline.
+When you opened your audio file, you’ve probably seen the Timeline pop up at the bottom of the screen.
 The Timeline is where you can adjust the scheduling of some Nodes, including the Audio File Node.
 When you open an audio file with the Audio File Node, it automatically places a single Clip on the Timeline, at the start.